NameAtirut/NameAtirut/README.md

 - 👋 Hi, I’m Atirut Boribalburephan (or Name)
-- 👀 I’m interested in Applied Machine Leaning and AI
+- 👀 Interested in Applied Machine Leaning and AI for Biomedical Applications
+- Currently working on Synthetic data for Computer Vision in Diagnostics
-- 🌱 I’m currently pursueing Bachelor of Biomedical Engineering (BEng)
+- 🌱 BEng Biomedical Engineering @ Mahidol Uni X Uni of Strathclyde
 - 📫 Contact : atirutbor1@gmail.com

 <!---